 Reading a contact lens prescription

-A contact lens prescription includes more information than an eyeglass prescription.
-Special measurements are taken of the curvature of the eye.
-In addition, your child's healthcare provider will determine if the eyes are too dry for contact lenses.
-The provider will also see if there are any corneal problems that may prevent your child from wearing contact lenses.
-Trial lenses are often tested on the eyes first to ensure the correct fit.
+The prescription for contact lenses includes more information than what is available on the prescription for eyeglasses.
+Special measurements will need to be taken of the curvature of the eye.
+In addition, the eye care provider will determine if the eyes are too dry for contact lenses or if there are any corneal problems that may prevent a person from wearing contact lenses.
+Trial lenses are often worn for a period of time to make sure they fit correctly.

-The contact lens prescription usually includes the following information:
+The contact lens prescription often includes this information:

-Eye care specialists are required by federal law to give you a copy of your contact lens specifications.
+Eye care providers are required by federal law to give you a copy of your contact lens specifications.